Sarbath

 Sarbath is a 2021 Indian Tamil-language comedy drama television film written and directed by Prabhakaran on his directorial debut and produced by Lalit Kumar of 7 Screen Studio while creative produced by Viacom18.
-The film stars Kathir, Soori, Rahasya Gorak and Ashvatt in lead roles.
+The film stars Kathir, Soori, Rahasya Gorak and Ashvatt.
 The film is set on the backdrop of Chinnalapatti near Dindigul.
 The film is based on the antics of two families, resulting in fun and turmoil in tandem.
 The film was directly released via Colors Tamil on 11 April 2021.